stonepros/stone/doc/install/get-packages.rst

 Configure Repositories Manually
 ===============================

-All Ceph deployments require Ceph packages (except for development).
+All Stone deployments require Stone packages (except for development).
 You should also add keys and recommended packages.

 - **Keys: (Recommended)** Whether you add repositories or download packages manually, you should download keys to verify the packages.
 If you do not get the keys, you may encounter security warnings.

-- **Ceph: (Required)** All Ceph deployments require Ceph release packages, except for deployments that use development packages (development, QA, and bleeding edge deployments only).
+- **Stone: (Required)** All Stone deployments require Stone release packages, except for deployments that use development packages (development, QA, and bleeding edge deployments only).

-- **Ceph Development: (Optional)** If you are developing for Ceph, testing Ceph development builds, or if you want features from the bleeding edge of Ceph development, you may get Ceph development packages.
+- **Stone Development: (Optional)** If you are developing for Stone, testing Stone development builds, or if you want features from the bleeding edge of Stone development, you may get Stone development packages.